'Realistic' new model points the way to more efficient and profitable fracking

 Despite the industry's growth, much of the fracking process remains mysterious.
 Because fracking happens deep underground, researchers cannot observe the fracture mechanism of how the gas is released from the shale.

 "This work offers improved predictive capability that enables better control of production while reducing the environmental footprint by using less fracturing fluid," said Hari Viswanathan, computational geoscientist at Los Alamos National Laboratory.
-"It should make it possible to optimize various parameters such as pumping rates and cycles and changes of fracturing fluid properties such as viscosity.
-This could lead to a greater percentage of gas extraction from the deep shale strata, which currently stands at about 5 percent and rarely exceeds 15 percent."
+"It should make it possible to optimize various parameters such as pumping rates and cycles, changes of fracturing fluid properties such as viscosity, etc. This could lead to a greater percentage of gas extraction from the deep shale strata, which currently stands at about 5 percent and rarely exceeds 15 percent."

 By considering the closure of preexisting fractures caused by tectonic events in the distant past and taking into account water seepage forces not previously considered, researchers from Northwestern Engineering and Los Alamos have developed a new mathematical and computational model that shows how branches form off vertical cracks during the fracking process, allowing more natural gas to be released.
 The model is the first to predict this branching while being consistent with the known amount of gas released from the shale during this process.
 The new model could potentially increase the industry's efficiency.

-The results were published in the Proceedings of the National Academy of Sciences on January 7.
+The results were published in the Proceedings of the National Academy of Sciences on January 11, in a paper titled Branching of Hydraulic Cracks in Gas or Oil Shale with Closed Natural Fractures: How to Master Permeability.

 Understanding just how the shale fractures form could also improve management of sequestration, where wastewater from the process is pumped back underground.